imi-bigpicture/wsidicom/README.md

 - Optical path identifiers needs to be unique across instances.

-- Only one pyramid (i.e. offset from slide corner) per frame of reference is supported.

 ## Basic usage

 ***Load a WSI dataset from files in folder.***